 NASUWT Scotland engages annually with Challenge Poverty Week, joining the campaign to highlight the injustice of poverty across the nation.
 The week also shows that collective action based on justice and compassion can create solutions.

-For Challenge Poverty Week 2023, NASUWT Scotland took an active role in raising awareness of the social challenges of poverty.
-In particular, we were vocal around the key issues of universal free school meals and library provision.
+For Challenge Poverty Week 2025, NASUWT Scotland took an active role in raising awareness of the social challenges of poverty.

-In 2024, NASUWT undertook a snapshot survey of members exploring how the cost of living crisis is impacting them, their pupils and essential provisions like school trips:
+As part of our work to raise awareness of issues related to poverty during this week and beyond, we undertook a snapshot survey of members exploring how the cost of living crisis is impacting them, their pupils and essential provisions like food and uniform.

-• 70% said more pupils were lacking in energy and concentration.
+• 76% said more pupils were lacking in energy and concentration;

-• quarter of respondents said their school now hosts its own foodbank and 70% have provided food or clothing on an ad hoc basis;
+• around a quarter of respondents said their school now hosts its own food bank; and

-More details can be found in our press release ‘Cost of living crisis is derailing education, says survey’ and our MSP Briefing on Poverty and Schools, which can be downloaded on the right/below.
+More details can be found in our MSP Briefing on Poverty and Schools, which can be downloaded on the right/below.

 Child hunger